david3684/david3684.github.io/_pages/about.md

 I am M.S. student at KAIST, School of Computing and [VL Lab](http://vllab.kaist.ac.kr), advised by [Prof. Seunghoon Hong](https://maga33.github.io/).
 Before joining the lab, I recieved my Bachleor's degree from KAIST in double major of **Computer Science** and **Chemistry**.

-I'm widely intereseted in how complex model can interact with the real world.
+I'm widely interested in how complex model can interact with the real world.
 I'm currently working on model fusion via aligning parameters and representation.
-Ultimate goal of the work is building large models in bottom-up way in regime of limited resources, including model fusion and knowledge transfer.
+Ultimate goal of the work is building large models in bottom-up way with limited resources.
+Tasks for this goal includes works such as model fusion, knowledge transfer and multi-task modeling.